 Sorting through commercial loan rates for your small business can be a challenging process.
 Where should you apply?
 What type of loan is best?
 For busy small business owners, using a commercial loan broker can be a smart way to save time, learn about all your options and obtain the perfect small business loan.

 1. No physical address on the broker website.
-Never do business with a loan broker that lacks a physical business address on its website.
+Never do business with a loan broker for bad credit that lacks a physical business address on its website.
 It could be a fly-by-night operation and you want to make sure there is definitely a way to find this person.

 4. No interest in your credit history.
 Is the loan broker site splashed with messages like “Get a loan—guaranteed,” or “Bad credit is no problem”?
-Watch out: This often indicates either an outright scam or a broker who will find loans with exorbitantly high interest rates.
+Watch out: This often indicates either an outright scam or a broker who will find loans with exorbitantly high-interest rates.
 Legitimate loan brokers will carefully assess your credit history to find the best loan for you—they won’t ignore it or sweep it under the rug.
 That’s what is so tough about loan brokers for bad credit–their pitch is they can help you even if your credit is struggling, but they need to know what your credit score is to know what lenders you have a chance of qualifying for.
 Everyone has a different definition of bad credit.

 5. No references.
 Look for testimonials from real customers in the company’s marketing materials and on the website.
-A loan broker should also be happy to provide references you can call to see how satisfied former clients are with the service.
+A loan broker for bad credit should also be happy to provide references you can call to see how satisfied former clients are with the service.
 Online review sites are also a great place to look for customer references.

 By doing your homework ahead of time, you can ensure your experience with a business loan broker is a positive one.